jtyr/ansible-zabbix_server/README.md

   roles:
     - zabbix_server

-# Write zabbix_server.conf from scratch
-- name: Example 6
+- name: Example of how to write zabbix_server.conf from scratch
   hosts: machine6
   vars:
     zabbix_server_config: